moT01/learn-github-by-building-a-list-of-inspirational-quotes/TUTORIAL.md

 ### 40.1

 The output shows that it cloned the repo.
-Use the list command to see what's here.
+List what's in this folder for me.

 #### HINTS

 - It's the `ls` command
+- Type `ls` in the terminal and press enter
+- Make sure you are in the `project` folder first

-## 50. cd inspirational_quotes
+## 50. cd inspirational-quotes

 ### 50.1

+It cloned the repo in the `inspirational-quotes` folder.
 Change into your new repo folder.

 #### HINTS